reeive/ReHyDIL/README.md

 ## Train

 `train.py` is a stage-wise runner: it trains the model incrementally over MRI modalities.
-Default configuration follows the clinical order: 't1, t2, flair, t1ce'.
+Default configuration follows the clinical order: `t1, t2, flair, t1ce`.

-If you don’t pass '--stages', the script will run all four stages in that order.
+If you don’t pass `--stages`, the script will run all four stages in that order.

 **Quick start (full clinical sequence — default)**
 The model learns its first task using only the T1 modality.